View Wilma Brown's Obituary on emissourian.com and share memories

 |

+Wilma is survived by two children, Jeffrey Brown and wife Gail, Kentucky state, and Mary Ann Kwamina, Denver, Colo.; one brother, Ernest Hulsey and wife Sandy, Gray Summit; two sisters, Sylvia Barry, Florissant, and Carol Jeanette Moore and husband Pastor Melvin, Webster Groves; brothers- and sisters-in-law; nieces; nephews; great- and great-great-nieces and -nephews; cousins; and many friends.

+She was preceded in death by two sons, Mack Edward Brown, known to many as Perry, and Elliott Brown; her parents, Herman and Louise; two brothers, Clifford and Jacob Hulsey; and one sister, Shirley Yokley.

-A funeral service for Wilma Brown, nee Fleming, 85, Denver, Colo., will be Saturday, Nov.
-30, at noon at Russell Colonial Funeral Home, St. Clair.
+Funeral services will be held at noon Saturday, Nov.
+30, at Russell Colonial Funeral Home, St. Clair, with the Rev. Kenneth Lawson officiating.

 The family is being served by Russell Colonial Funeral Home, St. Clair.